Zaki-1052/GPTPortal/README.md

   - [ ] Vectors
   - [ ] Embeddings
   - [ ] Function Calling
+- [x] Update ReadMe for Release

 ## Contributions

 Contributions are welcome!
 Please fork the repository and submit a pull request with your updates.
+Alternatively, if you encounter any errors, feel free to raise an issue through GitHub, and I'll get back to you shortly!

 ## License